 Women's Health (Post-Mastectomy and Caesarean Scarring)

-Our unique technique and instruments enable physical and occupational therapists, chiropractors, athletic trainers, and hand therapists to address scar tissue and fascial restrictions during rehabilitation and to administer effective range of motion maintenance programs.
+Our unique method utilizes techniques and instruments that enable your physical and occupational therapists, chiropractors, athletic trainers and hand therapists to treat fascial restrictions and scar tissue as well as help you regain range of motion throughout your rehabilitation.

-While clinicians have choices in the marketplace, a GT-trained clinician has made a career investment in the best soft-tissue mobilization technique available.
+There are a number of choices medical providers have when it comes to their treatments.
+A GT-trained clinician has invested in their career by adopting the most effective technique available for soft tissue injuries.
 GT’s commitment to very high educational standards ensures you will receive the best treatment possible.

 GT does not need to be considered “painful” to be effective.
 Please inform your clinician if you are experiencing discomfort anytime during treatment.
 Patients usually receive two treatments per week during a four-to-five week period.
 Most patients have a positive response by the third to fourth treatment.